aspose-total/Aspose.Total-Products/total/en/java/conversion/dotm-to-xlam/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert DOTM to XLAM via Java or Online App" h2="On Premise Java API to convert DOTM to XLAM without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Converting DOTM to XLAM can be easily done with the help of Aspose.Total for Java.
+Aspose.Total for Java is a comprehensive suite of APIs that provides powerful document manipulation and conversion capabilities.
+It includes Aspose.Words for Java and Aspose.Cells for Java, which are feature-rich APIs that enable you to export DOTM to HTML and convert HTML to XLAM respectively.

+The process of converting DOTM to XLAM involves two steps.
+First, you need to use Aspose.Words for Java to export DOTM to HTML.
+Aspose.Words for Java is a powerful API that enables you to manipulate and convert documents of various formats.
+It supports a wide range of document formats, including DOTM, and provides a comprehensive set of features for manipulating and converting documents.
+With Aspose.Words for Java, you can easily export DOTM to HTML.

+Once you have exported DOTM to HTML, you can use Aspose.Cells for Java to convert HTML to XLAM.
+Aspose.Cells for Java is a feature-rich API that enables you to manipulate and convert spreadsheets of various formats.
+It supports a wide range of spreadsheet formats, including XLAM, and provides a comprehensive set of features for manipulating and converting spreadsheets.
+With Aspose.Cells for Java, you can easily convert HTML to XLAM.

- Converting DOTM to XLAM via [Aspose.Total for Java](https://products.aspose.com/total/java/) is a simple two step process.
-By using feature-rich, document manipulation and conversion API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can export DOTM to HTML.
-After that, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to XLAM.
+In summary, converting DOTM to XLAM via Aspose.Total for Java is a simple two step process.
+By using Aspose.Words for Java, you can export DOTM to HTML.
+After that, by using Aspose.Cells for Java, you can convert HTML to XLAM.
+Aspose.Total for Java provides powerful document manipulation and conversion capabilities, making it easy to convert DOTM to XLAM.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}